 What can I do there?

 What can't you do here?
 On any given day, visitors can hike a mountain, paddle a lake, watch a Shakespearean performance, dance outdoors during a free summer concert or tour incredible museums and historic sites.
 Families traveling to the region will find a whole host of activities and attractions to keep everyone busy.
-Canoe and kayak on the lakes, choose from more than 2,000 miles of hiking trails for a multi-day or afternoon excursion, take a hot-air balloon ride over Lake George or learn how to water, cross-country or downhill ski.
+Canoe and kayak on the lakes, choose from more than 2,000 miles of the best hiking trails in New York for a multi-day or afternoon excursion, take a hot-air balloon ride over Lake George or learn how to water, cross-country or downhill ski.
 The Adirondack Park is like a big playground.
 There are even a few sandy beaches for building sand castles along Lake Champlain.

 What are some good hikes outside of the high peaks?